dsccommunity/SqlServerDsc/Tests/Integration/README.md

 with this user and that means that this user must have permission to access the properties `IsClustered` and `IsHadrEnable`.*

+## SqlAlwaysOnService

+**Run order:** 2

+**Depends on:** SqlSetup

+The integration test will install a loopback adapter named 'ClusterNetwork' with an IP address of '192.168.40.10'.
+To be able to activate the AlwaysOn service the tests creates an Active Directory Detached Cluster with an IP address of '192.168.40.11' and the cluster will ignore any other static IP addresses.

+>**Note:** During the tests the gateway of the loopback adatper named 'ClusterNetwork'
+>will be set to '192.168.40.254', because it is a requirement to create the cluster,
+>but the gateway will be removed in the last clean up test.
+Gateway is removed so
+>that there will be no conflict with the default gateway.

+>*Note:** The Active Directory Detached Cluster is not fully functioning in the
+>sense that it cannot start the Name resource in the 'Cluster Group', but it
+>starts enough to be able to run integration tests for AlwaysOn service.s

+The tests will leave the AlwaysOn service disabled.

 ## SqlRS

 **Run order:** 2